TCFD Initiatives

 IPCC(*7) | AR6 Climate Change 2021: The Physical Science Basis |

-- IEA : International Energy Agency
+- : International Energy Agency

-- WRI : World Resources Institute
+- : World Resources Institute

 (3) Scenario Analysis Results and Response Strategies